hpssjellis/high-school-javascript-game-dev-assignment-images/README.md

 https://www.w3schools.com/html/html_css.asp

 <hr>

-# Special 2023 Full VIDEO-FLAC assignments
+## Special 2023 Full VIDEO-FLAC assignments
+As this years class is has very advanced students, we are doing some live coding based on situations madeup in class The cod ebelow was made on the fly and is the starting point for improvements.

 ## t1z01-first-javascript-fred.html